Get paid $60k to explore and vacation in Cancun for 6 months

 If you want to explore the Mexican destination with friends, Cancun.com is also accepting groups, but the pay would not increase.

-To apply, candidates should a submit a 60-second video about why you (or your group) should be chosen to be "CEO."
+To apply, candidates should submit a 60-second video about why you (or your group) should be chosen to be "CEO(s)."
 The deadline is Dec.
 17 and you have to be 18 years or older with a valid passport to apply, MONEY said.

 It should be noted that the United States has issued a travel warning to certain parts of Mexico.
 Go here for more information.